browserengineering/book/book/animations.md

-In general, layout-inducing animations often have undesirable qualities---animating `width` can lead to text jumping around as line breaking changes---and performance implications (the name says it all: these animations require main thread `render` calls).^[Sometimes it's a better user experience to animate layout-inducing properties.
-The best example of this is resizing a browser window via a mouse gesture, where it's very useful for the user to see the new layout as they animate.
+In general, layout-inducing animations often have undesirable qualities---animating `width` can lead to text jumping around as line breaking changes---and performance implications (the name says it all: these animations require main thread `render` calls).
+Most of the time, layout-inducing animations are not a good idea for these reasons.^[One exception is a layout-inducing animation when resizing a browser window via a mouse gesture;
+in this case it's very useful for theuser to see the new layout as they animate.
 Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual *gutter* (a gap between content and the edge of the window) during the animation, to avoid updating layout on every animation frame.]

 This means we're in luck though!
 Visual effect animations can almost always be run on the browser thread, and also GPU-accelerated.
 But I'm getting ahead